Gustavo Canales: International career

 On 3 November 2011, was reported that Chile national team coach Claudio Borghi dispensed with Mauricio Pinilla due to knee injury, so he called Canales to play the 2014 World Cup qualification games with Uruguay and Paraguay amid a difficult environment that lived the team marked by showbiz scandals.

 He internationally debuted on 11 November during the Uruguayan 4–0 thrash over Chile coming on as a 73rd-minute substitute.

 In 2014, received a call-up from now manager Jorge Sampaoli (who coached him at Universidad de Chile) to play against Costa Rica at Coquimbo on 22 January, related to final nominees preparation to 23-man World Cup squad.
 However it was reported on 18 January that he would miss the game due to injury.
 Months later Canales was considered in the 30-provisional-man squad because his good shape shown at Unión Española despite missing the previous friendly matches.

 Coaching career

 In March 2021, he assumed as coach of the Unión Española U21 team.
 In September 2022, he took in charge of Unión Española senior team as interim manager after César Bravo was released.

 On 21 November 2022, Unión Española announced that Canales was leaving the role of manager, and would not take any other role at the club.
+In April 2023, he joined Audax Italiano as the assistant coach of Luca Marcogiuseppe.